pjclas/PenetratorBot/README.md

 ## Installation
 🔔 **Download latest version [here](https://github.com/pjclas/penetratorbot/releases)!**
+Extract `PenetratorBot_v1.0.0.zip` to a folder of your choice.

->This program requires Microsoft .NET framework 4.8 or newer.
+> **Note:** This program requires Microsoft .NET framework 4.8 or newer.
-Extract the `PenetratorBot_v1.0.0.zip` file and run `setup.exe` to install the application.

 ## Usage
-Run the `Penetrator Bot` application from the Start Menu if you installed the Windows Installer version or `PenetratorBot.exe` from the command line if you downloaded the binaries.
+Open the folder where you installed the zip file and run `PenetratorBot.exe` to start the program.
+> **Note:** The `PS Remote Play` app must be running before you start PenetratorBot.

+PenetratorBot is designed to run when you are at the main screen of the Penetrator game.
+PenetratorBot will begin the game for you and keep track of any lives lost (although this should only occur due to rare button glitches or network issues).
+> **Important!** PS Remote Play must be in **full screen** mode for PenetratorBot to work properly.
+PenetratorBot will automatically bring the PS Remote Play app to the foreground when you run the program.

 You can press 'q' to quit at any time.

-The program will automatically handle any deaths (they should be rare other than network glitches).
 The program will end automatically if all lives are lost.

-Automation utility for PS4 Remote Play written in C# using [PS4RemotePlayInterceptor](https://github.com/komefai/PS4RemotePlayInterceptor).

-> NOTE: If you're using the touch button in the macro then disable it by going to Playback->Record On Touch
+> **Note:** PenetratorBot is designed to run at any resolution (as long we you are in full screen mode).
+If you find the bot is not operating correctly at your resolution, please submit a bug report.

 ## Demo